 Which domain attracts the most search engine traffic for flights?

 The domains winning the online conversation about hospitality trends and travel share a common bond: They invest in well-optimized content.
-For example, when it comes to flights, monthly search volume (MSV) data from August 2021 shows that two Online Travel Agencies—Kayak and Expedia —are winning the highest portion of market share, earning 17.93% and 16.67% respectively.
-American Airlines is the only branded carrier to make the top five.
+For example, when it comes to flights, monthly search volume (MSV) data from August 2021 shows that two Online Travel Agencies— and —are winning the highest portion of market share, earning 17.93% and 16.67% respectively. is the only branded carrier to make the top five.

 Kayak is outpacing even Google in terms of market share!
 One reason why is because they create specific content for travelers’ most sought-after destinations centered around the words “cheap flights.”
 These route-specific landing pages drive tens of thousands of clicks.

 Which names top the list in branded hotel and vacation rental searches?

 From established hotel brands like and to vacation rental platforms like and , today’s travelers have plenty of options when it comes to accommodations.
 While searches for all accommodation types (hotels, motels, resorts, and camping) hit their ebb in April 2020 at the height of pandemic lockdowns, searches for both branded and non-branded accommodations have increased across the board ever since.